 Seriously this might be my favorite wreath that I’ve ever made!

-Here are some questions that I frequently see readers ask about making this Pottery Barn wreath project.
+Here are some questions that I frequently see readers ask about how to make antlers.
 If you don’t see your question already answered below, please leave it for me in the comments!

 Yes, you can.
 But I recommend against it for two reasons.
 First, it will create more work and be more time-consuming for you to individually tie each pine cone onto the wreath (and make sure the twine stays hidden).